olliephillips/facil/README.md

 ## Themes
 A theme is a collection of template files, js, and CSS assets.

+New themes should be added to the ```/themes``` directory.
+Only a ```default.html``` template is mandatory.
+Partial templates should be placed in a `partials` folder.
+A an example of simple structure with one footer.html partial template and theme js, CSS and image assets, would be:

+- theme_name/
+  - partials/
+   - footer.html
+  - css/
+  - js/
+  - images/
+  - default.html

 ## Template files

 Template files belong to a theme.
 A theme must have a minimum of one tempate file, named ```default.html``` though it can have as many as desired.They are basically just HTML files within which are some special placeholders, often referred to as "tokens"